adriendupuis/exercise-cleaner/README.md

 The script will first check for lines containing `TRAINING EXERCISE START STEP`.

+Tags can be embed in several comment syntax, or whatever.
+It's followed by a step number.
+If the step number is equal or greater than the wanted step, the script search for the closing tag with the same number and remove all in between.

+Notice: The tag doesn't care if its embed in a comment or something else.
+For examples comment doesn't exist in JSON, there is some trick to not trigger syntax errors but with a limitation for last line without ending coma.

 Simple:
 - `TRAINING EXERCISE START STEP <step_number>`
 - `TRAINING EXERCISE STOP STEP <step_number>`